Harshj1/Blog/README.md

 # Blog App
-A sample Blog App with dockerized microservice architecture and Kubernetes integration
+A sample React Blog App with dockerized microservice architecture and Kubernetes integration.